 Finding Stillness through the Trees

-This piece of art, entitled ‘Finding Stillness through the Trees’, reflects my own search for stillness and calm through walking in the woodlands and amongst the trees.
+This piece of art, entitled ‘Finding Stillness through the Trees’, reflects my own search for stillness and calm in my day to day life.
+One of my ways… is walking in the woodlands and amongst the trees.
 As I make, I attempt to unravel how important time in nature is for my overall sense of wellbeing.

 It is often the case that when you are looking back on the piece and reflecting on the making, you realise why you had to make it.
 I began to realise that any attempt towards looking after ourselves, on practising self care, came from finding places/environments that help us feel good.
 And in feeling good, feeling settled on the outside, that we become settled on the inside.